Special Operations Group (Portugal): Macau GOE

 As a former Portuguese colony, Macau set up their special police unit in 1993 with the same name of Grupo de Operações Especiais.

-Like the Hong Kong Special Duties Unit trained by the British Special Air Service, the Macau GOE functions similarly to the Portuguese GOE, in that they respond to acts of terrorism and engage heavily armed criminals in the Macau territory.
+Like the Hong Kong Special Duties Unit (SDU) trained by the British Army Special Air Service (SAS), the Macau GOE functions similarly to the Portuguese GOE, in that they respond to acts of urban terrorism and engage heavily armed criminals in the Macau territory.